shunkosa/apex-mock-web-service/README.md

 6. Login to the org for stub web service and authorize access.

-## Optional Setup for Sample App

-### Org for Stub Web service

-1. Install the package or deploy `stub-webservice-sample` folder.

-### Org for Integration Development

-1. Assign permission set `Apex Stub Webservice Sample App` to your user.
+7. Assign permission set `Apex Stub Webservice Sample App` to your user.

-2. Add `Example Order History` custom lighting component to account record page and update Account Number field of an account to `0001`, `0002` or `0003`.
+8. Add `Example Order History` custom lighting component to account record page and update Account Number field of an account to `0001`, `0002` or `0003`.
 You can see order history based on the stub api response.

 ![](img/account_detail.png)